anmolvj/Notes-By-Anmol/src/pages/index.md

   title: 'Hi internet surfers,'
   description: >
-    I am a classic millennial geek living in Silicon Valley who's love and appreciation for the great invention called internet led him to follow the path of a full-stack software developer.
+    I am a classic millennial geek living in Silicon Valley who's love and appreciation for the great invention called the internet led him to follow the path of a full-stack software developer.

     Personally I am deeply passionate about finding room for organization and